I Lost Everything So You Don't Have To

 With that, Borg should continue to backup data on a schedule.

-It was configuration for compression and I know Vorta has presets for excluding certain file types and folders (e.g. node_modules).
+It has a configuration for compression and I know Vorta has presets for excluding certain file types and folders (e.g. node_modules).
 This can tremendouly cut down on the amount of space the backups require.

 Conclusion